DevFoundries/LogicEngine/README.md

 return retval;
 ```

-Note : You should use dependency injection here.

 Bumper Rules
 ------------
 The engine has some "bumper rules".
 They're rules that run before/after all your rules.
 They will give you run start/stop times.